mueller-ma/linux-home-config/README.md

-# linux-home-config
-Config files in linux home dir
+# Configuartion files stored in your home directiory

 This repo is currently unstable!